 Australian Test captain Paine quits over sexting scandal

-"Today, I'm announcing my decision to stand down as the captain of the Australian men's Test team," said an emotional Paine, failing to hold back tears as he recounted a years-old scandal which is only now coming to light.
+Paine sobbed as he quit one of the most high-profile roles in world cricket and Australian public life.

-"Nearly four years ago, I was involved in a text exchange with a then-colleague," Paine, 36, said, referring to what Australian media reported to be a series of sexually graphic exchanges with a female co-worker.
+"Nearly four years ago, I was involved in a text exchange with a then-colleague," Paine, now 36, said, referring to a series of allegedly sexually graphic exchanges with a female co-worker that are only now becoming public.

 "I recently became aware that this private text exchange was going to become public.
 On reflection, my actions in 2017 do not meet the standard of an Australian cricket captain, or the wider community," he said.